nataliegirard/fe-comparison/README.md

 Starting from the tutorial at [tutsplus](https://code.tutsplus.com/courses/comparing-front-end-frameworks), updating to newer version of the frameworks, and changing to a different style.
-More features will be added to do filtering, sorting, and searching of the contact list.cd ..
+More features will be added to do filtering, sorting, and searching of the contact list.

 Comparing:
 - Backbone.js